aspose-pdf-cloud/aspose-pdf-for-aws-sdk/java-client/docs/ApiApi.md

 <a name="pdfWebapiSearchPost"></a>
 # **pdfWebapiSearchPost**
-> FileResponse pdfWebapiSearchPost(files, query)
+> FileResponse pdfWebapiSearchPost(files, documentPassword, query)

-Search document text.
+Search Document Text.

-Searches the provided files for the specified query and makr found text with yellow background.
+Searches the provided documents for the specified query and highlights the found text with a yellow background.
+This service helps you quickly locate and review relevant sections of your documents.

 ### Example
 ```java